 About Nadia

-Nadia Milford is a dancer, filmmaker, and performance artist whose work explores the connections between body, people, and place.
-With a rich background in movement-based performance, she seeks to shift perspectives and foster a culture of care, bringing people together through shared experiences.
+Nadia Milford is an artist working across movement, text, performane and film to explore connections between body, people, and place.
+She seeks to shift perspectives and foster a culture of care, bringing people together through shared experiences.
 Passionate about cross-cultural exchange, Nadia investigates how shared histories manifest in everyday life and how perceptions can be transformed through meaningful, conscious dialogue.

 Nadia acknowledges the Yugambeh and Kombumerri language group as the traditional custodians of the land she lives and works on.
 She recognises, and honours, their rich history as well as their continually invaluable contributions to generations of storytelling, dance and cohesive community.